encryptogroup/RAID-PIR/README.md

 Once you've retrieved the manifest, you can download other files without re-retrieving the manifest (assuming the files and the manifest haven't changed).

+#### 3.1 RAID-PIR Optimizations

+You can activate several optimizations for the client by specifying command line arguments.
+* `-r <number>` activates chunks and sets the redundancy parameter
+* `-R` activates randomness expansion from a seed
+* `-p` activates parallel multi-block queries

-You can specify several optimizations for the client.
-To get a list of all options with short description run `python raidpir_client.py -h`.
-Please see our paper for a detailed explanation of how these optimizations work.
+Please see [our RAID-PIR paper](http://encrypto.de/papers/DHS14.pdf) for a detailed explanation of how these optimizations work.

-### 4. Restarting the mirrors or vendor
+### 4. Restarting the Mirrors or Vendor

 You can try to use CTRL-C or CTRL-Z on some OSes to end the RAID-PIR processes.
 On other OSes, this will raise an exception but will not exit.
 Also, check your process manager and see if you really terminated the processes.
 Sometimes this doesn't work due to the multi-threading in RAID-PIR.